PREECLAMPSIA17 January 2022

 CAUSES OF PREECLAMPSIA

 The cause of preeclampsia is unknown and how it comes to be in pregnancy is not well understood.
 There are a couple of theories that attempt to explain why it occur in individuals with the disease condition.
-The most common theory is that of failure of the baby’s part that contribute to the development of the placenta to properly invade the maternal spiral arteries and remodel them.
+The most common theory is that of failure to remodel the mother’s spiral arteries.
+This is due to failure of the baby’s part that contribute to the development of the placenta to properly invade the spiral arteries.
 There are however risk factors for preeclampsia and they include;

 - Women who are pregnant for the first time